Language

 What wind speed cancels fishing trips?

-Most recreational fishermen avoid waters when winds exceed 15-20 knots (17-23 mph).
+Most recreational fishermen avoid the water when winds exceed 15-20 knots (17-23 mph).
 Conditions become uncomfortable and potentially dangerous for smaller vessels above these speeds.

 How do I convert my boat's GPS from knots to mph?